 The annual relapse rate was 0.26 for LEMTRADA vs 0.52 for Rebif.

-2 out of 3 people who took LEMTRADA were relapse-free at Year 2
+2 out of 3 people icon.

 who took LEMTRADA were living relapse-free at 2 years vs nearly 1 out of 2 people who took Rebif.